build-on-aws/content/tutorials/create-an-etl-pipeline-apache-spark/index.md

 ## Clean up resources

-Now that you’ve finished this walk-through, you can delete all the following resources to avoid incurring unexpected costs
+Now that you’ve finished this walk-through, you can delete all the following resources to avoid incurring unexpected costs:

 - Delete the **EMR Cluster**

 ![emr terminate](images/emr_terminate.png)

-- Delete the **Amazon S3 bucket**
+- Delete the **S3 bucket**

 ```bash
 aws s3 rb s3://<YOUR_BUCKET_LOCATION> --force